simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 5
 ## El libro del destino con los siete sellos y el Cordero de Dios en el trono
-^1^ Vi, en la mano derecha del que estaba sentado en el trono, un libro escrito por dentro y por fuera, cerrado con siete sellos. ^a^ ^2^ Vi a un ángel poderoso que proclamaba a gran voz: “¿Quién es digno de abrir el libro y romper sus sellos?” ^3^ Nadie en el cielo, ni en la tierra, ni debajo de la tierra, podía abrir el libro ni mirar en él. ^4^ Entonces lloré mucho, porque no se encontró a nadie digno de abrir el libro ni de mirar en él. ^5^ Uno de los ancianos me dijo: “No llores.
-Mira, el León que es de la tribu de Judá, la Raíz de David, ha vencido: el que abre el libro y sus siete sellos”. ^b^
-^a^[**5:1** Apoc 4,2; Ezeq 2,9-10] ^b^[**5:5** Gén 49,9-10; Is 11,1]
+@1 Y vi en la mano derecha del que estaba sentado sobre el trono un libro escrito de dentro y de fuera, sellado con siete sellos.
+@2 Y vi un fuerte ángel predicando en alta voz: ¿Quién es digno de abrir el libro, y de desatar sus sellos?
+@3 Y ninguno podía, ni en el cielo, ni en la tierra, ni debajo de la tierra, abrir el libro, ni mirarlo.
+@4 Y yo lloraba mucho, porque no había sido hallado ninguno digno de abrir el libro, ni de leerlo, ni de mirarlo.
+@5 Y uno de los ancianos me dice: No llores: he aquí el león de la tribu de Judá, la raíz de David, que ha vencido para abrir el libro, y desatar sus siete sellos.

-^6^ Vi en medio del trono y de los cuatro seres vivos, y en medio de los ancianos, un Cordero en pie, como si hubiera sido inmolado, que tenía siete cuernos y siete ojos, que son los siete Espíritus de Dios, enviados a toda la tierra. ^a^ ^7^ Entonces vino, y lo tomó de la mano derecha del que estaba sentado en el trono. ^8^ Cuando tomó el libro, los cuatro seres vivos y los veinticuatro ancianos se postraron ante el Cordero, cada uno con un arpa y copas de oro llenas de incienso, que son las oraciones de los santos. ^9^ Cantaron un nuevo cántico, diciendo, “Eres digno de tomar el libroy abrir sus sellos, porque te han matado, y nos compraste para Dios con tu sangrede toda tribu, lengua, pueblo y nación, ^b^ ^10^ y nos ha hecho reyes y sacerdotes de nuestro Dios; y reinaremos en la tierra”. ^c^
+@6 Y miré; y he aquí en medio del trono y de los cuatro animales, y en medio de los ancianos, estaba un Cordero como inmolado, que tenía siete cuernos, y siete ojos, que son los siete Espíritus de Dios enviados en toda la tierra.
-^a^[**5:6** Is 53,7; Juan 1,29] ^b^[**5:9** Sal 98,1] ^c^[**5:10** Apoc 1,6; Éxod 19,6]
+@7 Y él vino, y tomó el libro de la mano derecha de aquel que estaba sentado en el trono.
+@8 Y cuando hubo tomado el libro, los cuatro animales y los veinticuatro ancianos se postraron delante del Cordero, teniendo cada uno arpas, y copas de oro llenas de perfumes, que son las oraciones de los santos:
+@9 Y cantaban un nuevo cántico, diciendo: Digno eres de tomar el libro, y de abrir sus sellos; porque tú fuiste inmolado, y nos has redimido para Dios con tu sangre, de todo linaje y lengua y pueblo y nación;
+@10 Y nos has hecho para nuestro Dios reyes y sacerdotes, y reinaremos sobre la tierra.

 ## El himno de alabanza de los ángeles y de toda la creación
-^11^ Miré, y oí como una voz de muchos ángeles alrededor del trono, de los seres vivos y de los ancianos.
-El número de ellos era de diez mil de diez mil, y de miles de miles, ^a^ ^12^ que decían a gran voz: “¡Digno es el Cordero que ha sido muerto para recibir el poder, la riqueza, la sabiduría, la fuerza, el honor, la gloria y la bendición!” ^b^
+@11 Y miré, y oí voz de muchos ángeles alrededor del trono, y de los animales, y de los ancianos; y la multitud de ellos era millones de millones,
-^a^[**5:11** Heb 12,22] ^b^[**5:12** 1Cró 29,11; Fil 2,9-10]
+@12 Que decían en alta voz: El Cordero que fué inmolado es digno de tomar el poder y riquezas y sabiduría, y fortaleza y honra y gloria y alabanza.

-^13^ Oí a toda cosa creada que está en el cielo, en la tierra, debajo de la tierra, en el mar y en todo lo que hay en ellos, diciendo: “¡Al que está sentado en el trono y al Cordero sean la bendición, el honor, la gloria y el dominio, por los siglos de los siglos!
-Amén”.
+@13 Y oí á toda criatura que está en el cielo, y sobre la tierra, y debajo de la tierra, y que está en el mar, y todas las cosas que en ellos están, diciendo: Al que está sentado en el trono, y al Cordero, sea la bendición, y la honra, y la gloria, y el poder, para siempre jamás.

-^14^ Los cuatro seres vivos dijeron: “¡Amén!”
-Entonces los ancianos se postraron y adoraron.
+@14 Y los cuatro animales decían: Amén.
+Y los veinticuatro ancianos cayeron sobre sus rostros, y adoraron al que vive para siempre jamás.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 5
+## The book of destiny with the seven seals and the Lamb of God on the throne
-^1^ I saw, in the right hand of him who sat on the throne, a book written inside and outside, sealed shut with seven seals. ^2^ I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the book, and to break its seals?” ^3^ No one in heaven above, or on the earth, or under the earth, was able to open the book or to look in it. ^4^ Then I wept much, because no one was found worthy to open the book or to look in it. ^5^ One of the elders said to me, “Don’t weep.
+@1 I saw, in the right hand of him who sat on the throne, a book written inside and outside, sealed shut with seven seals.
+@2 I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the book, and to break its seals?”
+@3 No one in heaven above, or on the earth, or under the earth, was able to open the book or to look in it.
+@4 Then I wept much, because no one was found worthy to open the book or to look in it.
+@5 One of the elders said to me, “Don’t weep.
 Behold, the Lion who is of the tribe of Judah, the Root of David, has overcome: he who opens the book and its seven seals.”

-^6^ I saw in the middle of the throne and of the four living creatures, and in the middle of the elders, a Lamb standing, as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth. ^7^ Then he came, and he took it out of the right hand of him who sat on the throne. ^8^ Now when he had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb, each one having a harp, and golden bowls full of incense, which are the prayers of the saints. ^9^ They sang a new song, saying, “You are worthy to take the book and to open its seals, for you were killed, and bought us for God with your blood out of every tribe, language, people, and nation, ^10^ and made us kings and priests to our God; and we will reign on the earth.”
+@6 I saw in the middle of the throne and of the four living creatures, and in the middle of the elders, a Lamb standing, as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth.
+@7 Then he came, and he took it out of the right hand of him who sat on the throne.
+@8 Now when he had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb, each one having a harp, and golden bowls full of incense, which are the prayers of the saints.
+@9 They sang a new song, saying, “You are worthy to take the book and to open its seals, for you were killed, and bought us for God with your blood out of every tribe, language, people, and nation,
+@10 and made us kings and priests to our God; and we will reign on the earth.”

+## The hymn of praise of the angels and of all creation
-^11^ I looked, and I heard something like a voice of many angels around the throne, the living creatures, and the elders.
-The number of them was ten thousands of ten thousands, and thousands of thousands, ^12^ saying with a loud voice, “Worthy is the Lamb who has been killed to receive the power, wealth, wisdom, strength, honor, glory, and blessing!”
+@11 I looked, and I heard something like a voice of many angels around the throne, the living creatures, and the elders.
+The number of them was ten thousands of ten thousands, and thousands of thousands,
+@12 saying with a loud voice, “Worthy is the Lamb who has been killed to receive the power, wealth, wisdom, strength, honor, glory, and blessing!”

-^13^ I heard every created thing which is in heaven, on the earth, under the earth, on the sea, and everything in them, saying, “To him who sits on the throne and to the Lamb be the blessing, the honor, the glory, and the dominion, forever and ever!
+@13 I heard every created thing which is in heaven, on the earth, under the earth, on the sea, and everything in them, saying, “To him who sits on the throne and to the Lamb be the blessing, the honor, the glory, and the dominion, forever and ever!
 Amen!”^a^
 ^a^[**5:13** TR omits “Amen!”]

-^14^ The four living creatures said, “Amen!”
+@14 The four living creatures said, “Amen!”
 Then the^a^ elders fell down and worshiped.^b^ ^a^[**5:14** TR adds “twenty-four”] ^b^[**5:14** TR adds “the one living forever and ever”]

 \nopandoc{\end{otherlanguage}}